saeloun/miru-web/README.md

 Feel free to join our [Discord](https://discord.gg/UABXyQQ82c) channel for support and questions.

+## Contributing
+We encourage everyone to contribute to Miru Web!
+Check out [Contributing Guide](CONTRIBUTING.md) for guidelines about how to proceed.. <br>

 ## Contributors ✨

 Thanks goes to all our contributors